-Theaterlab is an artistic laboratory dedicated to research into the nature of live performance.
-Through the development of new and experimental work, including theater, music, and visual arts, Theaterlab supports New York City’s diverse community of artists as well as the general public interested in seeing emerging new work.
-Theaterlab also focuses on audience development as a creative project.
-We regard the theatrical experience as a creative public assembly with the audience as an important partner in fulfilling our mission.
+Theaterlab is a women- and artist-led laboratory dedicated to researching the nature of live performance, including theater, music, and hybrid forms.
+We also focus on audience development as a creative project, regarding the theatrical experience as a creative public assembly and audience members as a key partner in fulfilling our mission.

 In addition to producing and presenting new work, Theaterlab provides affordable space for rehearsal and project development, including resident and affiliate artists programs.